gitpod-io/gitpod/components/image-builder-bob/README.md

   - **workspace image**, which builds an image from the base layer, where the base layer is either a previously built custom Dockerfile or a public image.
   These images get pushed over `localhost` to `bob proxy`, as `bob build` does not receive the credentials to push to private registries.

-  The built images do not include e.g. `supervisor` or the IDE, these layers will get added by [`registry-facade`](../registry-facade/README.md) during image pull.
+  The built images do not include e.g. `supervisor` or the IDE.
+These layers will get added by during image pull.

 ## How to try locally